ptrvenckus/rsschool-cv/cv.md

 ## Short about me

-    I have a 'Catholic theology" bachelor degree from VDU in Kaunas.
-I also finished a complete couse required for master degree, except of writing master thesis.
+    I have a "Catholic theology" bachelor degree from VDU in Kaunas.

+    I also finished Master course, except of writing Thesis for master degree.

 ## Work experience

-    October 2000 I emigrated in Spain and worked in construction and as a shop assistent.
+    In October 2000 I emigrated in Spain and worked as a shop assistent and in construction.

-    From July 2007 I am living in Germany.
-2011 10 05 I started working in my present work place as warehouse assistant in "Amazon".
+    From July 2000 I am living in Germany.
+2011 I started working in my present work place by Amazon as an warehouse assistant.

 ## My skills